ruzz311/vml-minification/complex/README.md

 The next step in the minification process is do the same with our CSS.
 Our newly compiled Stylus is compressed down to temp/compiled-min.css.

-The fifth task is running JSHint over our compiled Javascript just to help make sure there are no major issues with it before we move on.

-The sixth task is to copy our newly compiled and minifed assets out of our temp directory to our /htdocs directory.
+The fifth task is to copy our newly compiled and minifed assets out of our temp directory to our /htdocs directory.
 After this task is completed, we run the clean/kill task which removes our temp directory so it will be clean for our next build.